 Yes, we are fully licensed and insured.
 We utilize aircraft that are FAA Part 135 compliant.
 Angel MedFlight utilizes the services of sole and exclusive FAA F.A.R.
 Part 135 vendors, such as AeroJet Services (License Number: J7EA116I).
-Our vendors retain WYVERN and ARG/US Platinum ratings in order to ensure the safest aviation operations possible.
+Our vendors retain WYVERN and ARG/US ratings in order to ensure the safest aviation operations possible.
 All flight crew and medical staff maintain all required licenses and certifications.
-We also obtained Arizona Department of Health Services Air Ambulance License (Lic.#750).
-This license gives us the authority to operate fixed wing air ambulance, providing basic life support, advanced life support, critical care missions, convalescent and interfacility transports in the State of Arizona.
+We also have an Arizona Department of Health Services Air Ambulance License (Lic.#750).

 Who will provide the care?

 At Angel MedFlight, a trained medical professional will answer your call, 24 hours a day, 7 days a week, and 365 days a year.
 He or she will answer your questions, gather any necessary information, arrange the air ambulance transport, and obtain payment information.
 During the transport, our standard medical team typically consists of one registered flight nurse and one critical care flight paramedic.
 Many have specialized training in critical care, emergency medicine or other specialties and all of our nurses hold the prestigious CFRN credential.
 Together, this critical care flight team is able to handle any issue that may arise during a transport.
 With Angel MedFlight, you or your loved one will be in capable and experienced hands.

 How many medical personnel are with the patient on each transfer?

 A standard, critical care medical team consists of two medical personnel.
 One will be either a physician or a critical care flight nurse.
 The other is a paramedic, depending on the patient's needs.
 These personnel will accompany the patient on each transport.